Crenshinibon/spomet/README.md

 Spomet is a simple, but for my purpose (and eventually many other's) sufficient, search engine for [Meteor](http://meteor.com "Home of Meteor").
 It should be easily includable into your Meteor project.
 Take the [spomet package](https://github.com/Crenshinibon/spomet/tree/master/packages/spomet "Spomet package") from this GitHub repository's packages folder and put it into your app's packages folder.

 This Meteor app, should serve as an example how to actually use it.
-I tried to make it as simple as possible:
+I tried to make this usage as simple as possible:

 Include the search box in your template: